unsplash/datasets/README.md

 - the Lite dataset: available for commercial and noncommercial usage, containing 25k nature-themed Unsplash photos, 25k keywords, and 1M searches
 - the Full dataset: available for noncommercial usage, containing 2M+ high-quality Unsplash photos, 5M keywords, and over 250M searches

-As the Unsplash library continues to grow, we’ll continue updating the dataset with new fields and new images.
+As the Unsplash library continues to grow, we’ll release updates to the dataset with new fields and new images, with each subsequent release being [semantically versioned](https://semver.org/).

 For more on the Unsplash Dataset, see [our announcement](https://unsplash.com/blog/the-unsplash-dataset/) and [site](https://unsplash.com/data).